rmartin-sc/java-basics/README.md

 char      // 16-bit Unicode character
 ```

-Note that the primitive types all start with lower case letters.
+Note that the primitive type names all start with lower case letters.

-**NOTE:** The `char` type, which can hold a single Unicode character, has no equivalent in Python which has only strings.
+> **NOTE:** The `char` type, which can hold a single Unicode character, has no equivalent in Python which has only strings.

 ### Object Types (Classes)